JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

   * Learn how KMP [compiles code](multiplatform-configure-compilations.md) and [builds binaries](multiplatform-build-native-binaries.md)
     for various targets.

-## Is Kotlin Multiplatform right for you?
+## Adopting Kotlin Multiplatform

-We have a number of high-level overviews of cross-platform development in general as well as specific problems and solutions available:

-* [](native-and-cross-platform.md).
-Helps choose between the native and cross-platform approaches.
+Adopting a cross-platform framework in a team can be a challenge.
+To learn about benefits and solutions to potential problems, take a look at our high-level overviews of cross-platform development:

 * [](cross-platform-mobile-development.md) Talks about different approaches and implementations of cross-platform applications.
-* [](cross-platform-frameworks.md).
-Lists the most popular cross-platform frameworks today.
 * [](multiplatform-introduce-your-team.md).
 Suggests an approach to introducing cross-platform development in a team.
 * [](multiplatform-reasons-to-try.md).
-Lists reason to adopt Kotlin Multiplatform in particular as a cross-platform solution.
+Lists reasons to adopt Kotlin Multiplatform in particular as a cross-platform solution.
-* [](kotlin-multiplatform-flutter.md).
-Offers a comparative overview of Kotlin Multiplatform and Flutter, two popular cross-platform frameworks.
-* [](programming-languages-cross-platform.md).
-Compares languages used today for cross-platform development.